oraclechinaappdev/CloudNative_Mobile/Mobile Service and App/401-MobileLab.md

 ![](../common/images/mobile/401-Test_Connector_ProcessOffer_Test_1.png)

-8. Select your mobile backend (e.g.: `LoyaltyMgmt_MBEXX`) you created from the dropdown list in the “Authentication” section, and click on “Test Endpoint”.
+8. Select your mobile backend (e.g.: `LoyaltyMgmt_MBE0X`) you created from the dropdown list in the “Authentication” section, and click on “Test Endpoint”.

 ![](../common/images/mobile/401-Test_Connector_ProcessOffer_Test_2.png)